-In the previous works of ground vision based autolanding, the sequential coordinates are directly calculated once the detection is done, because its detection frame rate just satisfied the fundamental requirement of autolanding ^{3,13}.
-There is no extra time for correction or refinement if the detection inaccuracy occurs or even cumulates.
-Therefore, we propose a second level point regression network to further optimize the target's image coordinates.
+In the previous works of ground vision based autolanding, the detection rate of frames is not fast enough, so there is no extra time to make corrections or refinement to errors in the detection.^{3,13} In this paper, we propose a second-level point regression network to further optimize the target's image coordinates.
 The above mentioned BboxLocate-Net greatly optimizes the speed of UAV target detection and provides the possibility for the implementation of motion continuity check and coordinate correction.

-For practical applications, a criterion for checking the motion continuity is definitely in need to trigger whether or not to conduct an accuracy promoting algorithm.
+For practical applications, a criterion for checking the motion continuity is necessary to determine whether or not to conduct an accuracy promoting algorithm.
 In this paper, we synthesize the distance and angle indexes into the motion continuity criterion.
-We define $F(x_i, y_i)$ as the candidate point. $P(x_1, y_1)$ and Q (x_2, y_2) denote the last two points of flying trajectory, |FQ| denotes the space distance between point F and point Q. Then when the following two conditions are satisfied at the same time, F is regarded as correct.
-Otherwise, it is confirmed to be mismatched and has to be corrected then.
+We define $F(x_i, y_i)$ as the candidate point. $P(x_1, y_1)$ and $Q(x_2, y_2)$ denote the last two points of the UAV trajectory, and |FQ| denotes the space distance between point F and point Q. Then when the following two conditions are satisfied at the same time, F is regarded as correct.
+Otherwise, it is confirmed to be mismatched and has to be corrected, so we have the following equation: